Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model: The Multidimensional Uncertain Volatility Model

 Instead of assuming a single constant volatility, the UVM considers a range of possible volatilities.
-Specifically, the vector of volatilities $\mathbf{\sigma}$ is not known, but it can change over time, as a function of the time and of the underlyings, so we write $\mathbf{\sigma}=\sigma\left(t,\mathbf{S}_{t}\right)=\left(\sigma_{1}\left(t,\mathbf{S}_{t}\right),\dots,\sigma_{d}\left(t,\mathbf{S}_{t}\right)\right)^{\top}$.
-Moreover, the explicit form of $\sigma\left(t,\mathbf{S}_{t}\right)$ is not specified in the model, but we only know that, for each $i=1,\dots,d$ there exist two bounds for $\sigma_{i}$, that is
+Specifically, the vector of volatilities $\boldsymbol{\sigma}$ is not known, but it can change over time, as a function of the time and of the underlyings, so we write $\boldsymbol{\sigma}=\boldsymbol{\sigma}\left(t,\mathbf{S}_{t}\right)=\left(\sigma_{1}\left(t,\mathbf{S}_{t}\right),\dots,\sigma_{d}\left(t,\mathbf{S}_{t}\right)\right)^{\top}$.
+Moreover, the explicit form of $\boldsymbol{\sigma}\left(t,\mathbf{S}_{t}\right)$ is not specified in the model, but we only know that, for each $i=1,\dots,d$ there exist two bounds for $\sigma_{i}$, that is

-Such a degree of uncertainty can be extended to correlations between Wiener processes.
+\arabld{These bounds can be estimated based on historical data by calculating the maximum and minimum values of the corresponding statistical estimators over different time windows (in this regard, see e.g. \cite{ruppert2011statistics}). } Such a degree of uncertainty can be extended to correlations between Wiener processes.
 Specifically $\rho_{i,j}=\rho_{i,j}\left(t,\mathbf{S}_{t}\right)$ may change over time based on the underlying values, but the particular law is not a model datum.
 Instead, we only know that, for each couple of values $i=1,\dots,d-1$ and $j=i+1,\dots,d$, there exist two bounds for $\rho_{i,j}$, that is

 To summarise, in the UVM, the dynamics of each underlying $S^{i}$ can be written down as

 with $\sigma_{i,t}\left(t,\mathbf{S}_{t}\right):\left[0,T\right]\times\mathbb{R_{+}}^{d}\rightarrow\left[\sigma_{i}^{\min},\sigma_{i}^{\max}\right]$ a function.
 For every couple of indices $i=1,\dots,d-1$ and $j=i+1,\dots,d$ we have